-Miramar College strives to enhance student success, improve the student experience, and ensure equitable access and outcomes for all students.
+San Diego Miramar College strives to enhance student success, improve the student experience, and ensure equitable access and outcomes for all students.
 Effective participatory governance will support these outcomes and will create a trustworthy recommendation-making process.
-This handbook is designed to clarify the role of faculty, classified professionals, students, and
+This handbook is designed to clarify the role of faculty, classified professionals, students, and supervisors/administrators in participatory governance at San Diego Miramar College.
+It provides guidance on the roles and responsibilities of all members of the college community, whether one is serving on a governance body or not.
+It also describes the recommendation and decision-making process, and how members of college constituency groups and governance bodies participate in that process.

-The governance structure at Miramar College is designed to:
+The governance structure at San Diego Miramar College is designed to:

 - 1. Implement the mission of the College through compliance with AB 1725 (1988). - 2.
 Provide the opportunity for input from all college constituencies. - 3.
-Ensure appropriate consultation and feedback. - 4.
-Create a process to promote open communication between the constituencies. - 5.
+Ensure appropriate consultation and feedback. - Create a process to promote open communication between the constituencies. - 5.
 Base the recommending process on open communication and shared information. - 6.
 Encourage all to hear and respect the needs and expectations of faculty, classified professionals, students, and administrators in a consensus-building atmosphere. - 7.
 Ensure diverse opinions and perspectives in governance.